-If you are interested in purchasing a Data Deluxe, please register your interest below.
+If you are interested in purchasing a Data Deluxe, please let us know via Support → Contact Us.

 If we get enough interest we’ll do a small production run of the Original Data Deluxe Design.

-If the speed compromise is a dealbreaker for you and you want a Data Deluxe re-design, please let us know below.
+If the speed compromise is a dealbreaker for you and you want a Data Deluxe re-design, please let us know via Support → Contact Us.